My Toronto Tourism Guide gives you a quick overview of top

 advice about flights to Toronto, rental cars, hotels, tour packages and

-Tourist Attractions in Toronto: As a former resident and (now) a frequent visitor to Toronto, I speak from experience when I tell you that the biggest challenge with visiting Toronto isn’t finding things to do.
+Tourist Attractions in Toronto: The biggest challenge with visiting Toronto isn’t finding things to do.
 It’s deciding how to squeeze everything in!

 Toronto Entertainment options are a big part of Toronto tourism attractions.
 Check out the live Broadway musicals, Theatre, Movies, stand-up comedy, big name singers and musicians, night clubs, dub poetry readings, symphony orchestras, concerts, opera, ballet, dancing on ice, medieval supper shows, and even the unique black-light theatre by the Famous People Players.